 Producers can use inexpensive EC meters to estimate the potential for damage with liquid manure application.
-Application of liquid manure to corn and soybean through a sprinkler system is feasible with proper management.
-The results support the hypothesis that growth stage and liquid manure soluble salt concentration (EC levels) influence plant damage.
+Application of liquid manure to corn and soybean through a sprinkler system is feasible with proper management and equipment selection.
+These results support the hypothesis that growth stage and liquid manure soluble salt concentration (EC levels) influence plant damage.
 Based on the conditions of this study, liquid manure with EC levels greater than 6.4 dS m-1 should not be applied to soybean during early vegetative growth.
 Liquid manure with EC levels less than 11.7 dS m-1 can be applied to corn and to soybean after flowering.
 If the soybean plants are not defoliated as a result of liquid manure application, yield is not likely to be reduced.
 Crop tolerance to soluble salt application is greater during the reproductive growth stages of the season than during the early vegetative stages.
-Applications of liquid manures that keep the foliage wet for longer periods than used in this study should be done on an experimental basis to make sure phytotoxicity is not increased by increased wetting periods.
+Applications of liquid manures to other crops and earlier in the growing season should be conducted to make sure phytotoxicity is not greater earlier in the season or for other commonly irrigated crops such as wheat and alfalfa.